 Memory Allocation.
-Due to restricted resources of a smart card, one of the requirements on a properly designed JAVA CARD applet is the constrained memory usage.
-This includes bounded dynamic memory allocation and no memory allocation in certain life stages of the applet.
-This seems like a problem strictly related to static analysis, because in general there is no need for precise analysis of the control flow, although in some cases such precise analysis would be required.
-For example, if memory allocation is performed inside a loop, the precise loop bound has to be known.
+Due to restricted resources of a smart card, one of the requirements on a properly designed JAVA CARD applet is the constrained memory usage: bounded dynamic memory allocation and no memory allocation in certain life stages of the applet.
+This seems like a problem suitable for static analysis in general there is no need for precise analysis of the control flow, although, for example, if memory allocation is performed inside a loop, a precise analysis is required to find out the loop bounds.
 Either way, we believe that this property in general can be formalised and proved with the KeY system as well.
 The main idea is the following.
-The KeY Prover maintains a set of implicit attributes for every object to model certain aspects of the JAVA virtual machine, in particular object creation.
-For example, each type of object contains an implicit reference <next>, which points to the object of the same type that was created next after this one-the JAVA CARD DL rules that handle object creation are responsible for updating the state of the <next> reference in the proof.
+The KeY Prover maintains a set of implicit attributes for every object to model certain aspects of the Java virtual machine, in particular object creation.
 There is no obstacle to introduce a new static implicit attribute to our JAVA model that would keep track of the amount of allocated memory or the possibility to allocate memory.
 However, due to optimisation of inheritance and interface representation in JVM, the actual memory consumption may differ for each JVM implementation.
-Thus, keeping precise record of the allocated memory seems to be a non trivial task and thorough treatment of this problem requires further research.
-For the moment, we would be only able to give approximate figures for memory consumption.
+Thus, keeping precise record of the allocated memory is not so simple and thorough treatment of this problem requires further research.
+At the moment, we could only give approximate figures for memory usage.

 Conditional Execution Points.
 This property says that certain program points must only be executed if a given condition holds.
-Again, this is a subject to static analysis (e.g., ESC/JAVA2 provides means to annotate and check conditions at any program point), but it can also be done with theorem proving by introducing a generalised version of the throughout modality.
+Again, this is a subject to static analysis (e.g., ESC/Java2 provides means to annotate and check conditions at any program point), but it can also be done with theorem proving by introducing a generalised version of the throughout modality.
 The throughout modality requires that a property holds after every program statement.
 For the generalised case, such a property would have to hold only in certain parts of the program.
 So there are no theoretical obstacles here, but due to less priority this has not yet been implemented in KeY.

 Information Privacy and Manipulation of Plain Text Secret.
 Those two properties fall into the category of data security properties.
-As it has been shown in [11], formalising and proving data security properties can in general be integrated into interactive theorem proving, however no experiments on real JAVA CARD examples were performed so far.
+As it has been shown in [9], formalising and proving data security properties can in general be integrated into interactive theorem proving, however no experiments on real JAVA CARD examples were performed so far.